 Remember you should always challenge your KPI’s and focus on what the customer says.
 But you should also use your data to make an educated guess and try new approaches.
 Optimizing is one thing, to keep on leading your industry with innovation requires more brain and more guesses.
 We call this adaptive KPIs.

-For retailers obsessed with performance who want to deliver key insights in real time to their sales assistant and sales manager , Toucan Toco is a software platform that allows to easily mix multiple datasources and deploy impactful data visualizations that people will understand and truly use.
-Your KPIs become adaptive to the different users.
+For retailers obsessed with performance who want to deliver key insights in real time to their sales assistant and sales manager, Toucan Toco is a software platform that allows to easily mix multiple data sources and deploy impactful data visualizations that people will understand and truly use.
+Your KPIs become adaptive to different users.

-Unlike Excel or other BI solutions tailored for analysts our product focus on storytelling, simplicity, true mobility and unique collaborative features: It’s like reading the newspaper every morning, not like reading a dictionary.
+Unlike Excel or other BI solutions tailored for analysts, our product focuses on storytelling, simplicity, true mobility and unique collaborative features: It’s like reading the newspaper every morning, not like reading a dictionary.
 Have a look at our retail success story.